plmuthiah/azure-terraform/README.md

 To Verify if there are any changes to the code
 # git status

-To add the code to the existing repo
+To Track it to the existing code
 #git add - A

 To merge with the branch
 #git commit -m "Uploading the code"

+#git push